 With his nemesis murdered and Mercader, the murderer, denying any Soviet involvement (he would eventually serve 20 years in a Mexican prison), Stalin could feel a deep satisfaction.
 The individual, who, more than any other, symbolized opposition to Stalinism, had been eliminated.
 Mercader’s vile act closed the long, bitter conflict between the two men.
 From the fictionalized version in Unforgiving Years, the excellent novel by Victor Serge, his one-time comrade, to the 1972 movie, The Assassination of Trotsky, where Richard Burton portrayed him, the lurid details of Trotsky’s death have often commanded more attention than his extraordinary life.
 Trotsky’s struggle against Stalin and Stalinism, the subject of this article, was a crucial part of his life’s final decade.

 Born Leon Davidovich Bronstein to a family of Jewish farmers in Ukraine in 1879, Trotsky came of age among the revolutionary movements operating in the ultra-repressive atmosphere of the Russian Empire.
 At the age of eighteen, he enthusiastically embraced Marxism.
 The remainder of his life, one can say, without exaggeration, was based around a single, ultimate goal: worldwide workers’ revolution.
 During his early involvement in Russian socialist politics, Trotsky clashed with Vladimir Lenin over how a revolutionary party should be organized (such clashes would later serve Stalin well when he depicted Trotsky as hostile to Lenin’s ideas).
 During the 1905 Revolution, after the formation of the first soviets (radical councils representing the working masses), Trotsky, only twenty-six at the time, served briefly as Chairman of the St. Petersburg Soviet.
+After his trial and life sentence to Siberia for his revolutionary activities, he escaped and resumed life as a radical intellectual in Vienna, capital of the multinational Habsburg Empire.
+Trotsky's Results and Prospects (1906) outlined his brilliant conception of "permanent revolution," a Marxist theory of how a bourgeois-democratic revolution in Imperial Russia would inevitably transform into a socialist revolution that would engender revolution far beyond Russian territory.
 A long period of exile following Tsar Nicholas II’s crackdown on left-wing radicals ended when he returned in May 1917 to a Russia aflame with revolution.
 Joining the Bolsheviks a few months later, Trotsky worked closely with Lenin.
 Together, they prepared the overthrow of the ruling Provisional Government which kept the country in the disastrous world war.
 Henceforth, throngs of people uttered their names together—“Lenin and Trotsky.”
 As a member of the Bolshevik-led Military Revolutionary Committee, Trotsky played a decisive role in the insurrection in Petrograd (formerly St. Petersburg), events he would later chronicle in his famed History of the Russian Revolution.
 The following March, he negotiated the punitive Treaty of Brest-Litovsk forced on the Bolsheviks by Imperial Germany.
 In the Russian Civil War (1918-1921), he organized and led the Red Army to an impressive victory over counterrevolutionary forces.

 Trotsky also witnessed the tremendous setbacks of the early 1920s to revolutionary hopes.
 Under the New Economic Policy (NEP) set in motion by Lenin in 1921, the Bolsheviks had to concentrate on economic recovery after the severe wartime measures.
 The working class had been ravaged by three years of civil war.
 Many workers who survived the conflict had moved into administrative positions in the Soviet government or relocated to the countryside.
 Internationally, the USSR stood alone.
 The proletarian revolution Trotsky had expected to spread and take hold elsewhere had been stymied.
 The radical Left underwent terrible defeats in 1919 in Germany and Hungary.
 There was the “Red Scare” in the United States in the same period.
 Benito Mussolini, a former socialist, acquired power in Rome in 1922 and his Fascist dictatorship became a fierce enemy of the Bolsheviks.
 More defeats soon followed in Germany, Estonia, and Bulgaria in 1923-25.